 GS-441524 GC-376 and Mutian

 GS441524 and GC376 are the two new antiviral drugs responsible for all the recent excitement.
 And to be fair, they show the greatest promise.
 There is also an oral antiviral product called ‘Mutian’, whose exact nature is a ‘commercial secret’.

 Most of the attention has focused on GS441 as it’s often called.
 A preliminary paper published last year showed encouraging results in a small study.
 Perhaps more important than the study itself was that it was in a prestigious journal by a respected author.

 But there’s a problem: GS-441 is owned by a human pharmaceutical company whose main focus is developing an antiviral drug for Ebola and human coronavirus.
 They have allowed this pilot study, and then stopped access to the drug while they focus elsewhere.
-This has encouraged the illegal production and sale of GS-441 from China.
+This has encouraged the production and sale of GS-441 from China.